3d-partons/partons/doc/markdown/partons_with_eclipse.md

 With EGit, it is useful to use the **Git Repositories** view.
 To enable it, navigate through the Eclipse menu: **Window** > **Show View** > **Git Repositories** (the last one may be hidden in **Other**).

-Once you have this **Git Repositories** view, click on **Clone a Git Repository**.
+Once you have this **Git Repositories** view, click on **Clone a Git Repository** icon.
 In the new window, set URI to `%https://drf-gitlab.cea.fr/partons/core/partons.git`. %All other crucial elements should be filled automatically:

 ![](../images/eclipse_git.png "Add new Git repository")